-spring.cloud.gcp.bigquery.credentials.location Credentials file location for authenticating with the Google Cloud BigQuery APIs, if different from the ones in the Spring Cloud GCP Core Module Inferred from Application Default Credentials, typically set by gcloud. -- -- -- ---
+spring.cloud.gcp.bigquery.credentials.location for authenticating with the Google Cloud BigQuery APIs, if different from the ones in the Spring Cloud GCP Inferred from Application Default Credentials, typically set by gcloud.
+Core Module

-106.1.1.
+104.1.1.
 BigQuery Client Object